walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 entry in Embroidery & Needlepoint.
 1. Rae Dwight Award~$25.00 for an Outstanding entry in Embroidery 8: Needlepoint by a youth 18 or under.
-1. Rose Ann Farese Memorial award-$75 for innovative modem stitching.
+1. Rose Ann Farese Memorial award-$100 for innovative modern stitching.

 #### BEADWORK:
 1. Bethany Barry Award ~ $75.00 Outstandingly Creative